zendfi/zendfi-docs/02-payments.md

 ## Create a Payment

 Create a one-time payment request in seconds!
 You'll get back a QR code and payment URL that you can show to your customer.
-They scan, approve, done!
+They scan/connect, approve, done!

 ### Endpoint